You need a water cooling system to cool down machines like computers and gaming devices, which tend to over heat when operated.

 - AMD Sockets: 939, 754, 940

 So, which is better?
-Cooling by air or water?
+Air or water cooling?
 The answer depends on your specific needs.

-One size does not suit everyone when it comes to water cooling, but most people can only live with fans.
+One size does not suit everyone when it comes to water cooling, but most people can get by with fans.

 Especially as fans are much easier and cheap.